Tokyo in 3 Days

 Tokyo Station

 Tokyo Station is massive.
 It’s probably bigger than my home town.
-Its underground shopping and dining streets go on and on and on…
+A bit like an iceberg, only a fraction is visible above the surface.
+Underground, a huge labyrinth of shopping and dining streets go on and on, selling all manner of goods.

 Inside Tokyo Station